pr7vinas/pr7vinas.github.io/README.md

 # Usage

-`/templates/*`  is where you can find all the mustashe templates used to build the final index.html file.
+`/templates/*`  is where you can find all the mustache templates used to build the final index.html file.

 `/data/raw-cv-data.json`  is where you define the content you want to print later on the templates.